Useurmind/FluxInTypescriptWithRx/docs/routing/route_parameters.md

 The variable `username` would have the values `johndoe`, and `elizabethshawn` respectively.

+There is currently no way to make a path parameter optional.

 ## Search parameters

 The parameters of the search part of the URL are extracted automatically.